 The purpose of a stereo microphone is to record the sounds in a room and output them in stereo.
 Due to this the microphones are very sensitive and can pick up the smallest sounds and any interferences, like the vocalist moving, will be picked up by the microphones.

 For vocals and dialogue, it is best to use a condenser or dynamic microphone.
-For more information on the different types of microphones, please read our page on the different types of microphones and their uses.

 Also.. editing stereo recordings can also be much more confusing due to the two channels.
 It's best to use a mono microphone for recording vocals.